Herschel Grynszpan: Aftermath

-Within hours, Nazis began a pogrom against Jewish communities throughout Germany which became known as Kristallnacht (Night of Broken Glass) and lasted all night and into the following day.
-More than 90 Jews were killed; over 30,000 Jews were arrested and sent to concentration camps (where over a thousand died before the remainder were released, several months later), and thousands of Jewish shops, homes, offices and more than 200 synagogues were smashed or burned.
+Within hours, a Nazi pogrom against Jewish communities began throughout Germany, lasting all night and into the following day.
+More than 90 Jews were killed; over 30,000 Jews were arrested and sent to concentration camps (where more than a thousand died before the remainder were released, several months later) and thousands of Jewish shops, homes and offices, along with more than 200 synagogues, were smashed or burned.

-More than one billion Reichsmark in property damage (about US$400 million at the time, or $6.7 billion in 2015 dollars) was reported [source?].
+More than a billion Reichsmarks in property damage (about US$400 million at the time, or $8.93 billion in 2024 dollars) was reported.
 Although Jews were able to file insurance claims for their property losses, Hermann Göring (in charge of German economic planning) ruled that the claims would not be paid.
 Kristallnacht shocked the world, and helped end the climate of support for the appeasement of Hitler in Britain, France and the United States.
 It also triggered a new wave of Jewish emigration from Germany.

-Grynszpan was distraught when he learned that his action was used by the Nazis to justify further violent assaults on German Jews, although his family (having been deported to the Polish border) was safe from that particular manifestation of Nazi antisemitism.
-The Nazi government had been planning violence against the Jews for some time, and was waiting for a suitable pretext.
+Grynszpan was distraught when he learned that his action was used by the Nazis to justify further violent assaults on Jewish Germans, although his family (having been deported to the Polish border) was safe from that latest manifestation of Nazi antisemitism.
+The Nazi government had been planning violence against Jews for some time, and was waiting for a pretext.